ortus-docs/cachebox-docs/installation/installation.md

 cachebox = new cachebox.system.cache.CacheFactory();
 ```

-> **Note** Please remember that if you use the standalone version the namespace is `cachebox.system.ioc` and if you use the ColdBox application version it is `coldbox.system.ioc`.
+> **Note** Please remember that if you use the standalone version the namespace is `cachebox.system.cache` and if you use the ColdBox application version it is `coldbox.system.cache`.
 From this point on, we will use the standalone namespace for simplicity.
 <br>